flymarla/task_list/README.md

 * Each item on the to-do list can have a main task and details for that task.
 * When a task is checked off it will change the font to strike-through.
-* If a user hits the enter button they will be alerted to press tab or use the submit button
+* If a user clicks on the enter button they will be alerted to press tab or use the submit button

 ><img src="/images/to-do-list screenshot.png" alt="to-do list with four items" width="300" height="500"/>